 Why is this information important you ask?

 Each cup of coffee has a specific amount of caffeine in it and there are many individuals in the world who must have coffee every day.
-Coffee is slightly considered to be ‘addicting’ due to the caffeine intake per cup and is a main source of daily stimulants.
+Coffee is slightly considered to be ‘addicting’ due to the caffeine intake per cup and is the main source of daily stimulants.

 If you’re a coffee drinker and start to get headaches or a slight ‘sick’ feeling when you don’t have a cup of coffee; odds are, you have a stimulant problem and you’re going through the symptoms of withdrawal.